savantcare/emr/docs/tech/what.md

 - 1/3 add See line 62
 - 2/3 change (same as update query for temporal DB) See line 83
-- 3/3 discontinue (same as delete query for temporal DB) See line 96
+- 3/3 delete (same as delete query for temporal DB) See line 96

 ### Core 6/6: Categories of DB API calls